maroontress/StyleChecker/doc/rules/TypeClassParameter.md

 ```

 Note that this analyzer doesn't report diagnostics if at least one caller
-invokes the original version of `Print` with an argument other than a
+invokes the original version of `Print` with an argument other than the
-`typeof()` operator, because it is unable to replace the parameter `type`
+`typeof()` operator whose operand is not a `static` class, because it is
-with a type parameter `T`.
+unable to replace the parameter `type` with a type parameter `T`.

 ## Code fix